 Always remember to add a number into your headlines whenever possible.

-Not only numbers are more visually appealing, but there are also proven and data-driven facts that headlines with numbers perform better than those which don’t have any numbers.
+Not only are numbers more visually appealing, but there are also proven and data-driven facts that headlines with numbers perform better than those which don’t have any numbers.

-Here’s another optimization technique you can use, including an odd number in your headlines rather than even number.
+Here’s another optimization technique you can use, including an odd number in your headlines rather than an even number.

 If you are writing a post about the top 10 internet marketing eBooks to read, then write its headlines as:

-Top 9 (+1) eBooks every internet marketer should read
+Top 9 (+1) eBooks every internet marketer should read.

 You can even skip adding “(+1)” into your headline and add the tenth eBook as a bonus.